 - a one page statement indicating their academic background, area of interest and their career plans

-- three letters of recommendation (required form in word or pdf).
+- three letters of recommendation (required form in pdf).

 Candidates seeking admission are expected to have a bachelor's degree in Computer Science, Computer Engineering, or a related field with a grade point average (GPA) of at least a 3.0 (out of 4.0).
 Candidates who do not meet the GPA requirement must seek advisement from the Graduate Program Coordinator to determine if conditional acceptance is possible.

 Students with a bachelor's degree in majors other than Computer Science or a computer-related field must take the following course:

 - CSC 505: Computer Programming & Data Structures (4 credits)

 Students entering the program with a computer science degree, may have courses from the core waived by the Graduate Coordinator.
 However, under such circumstances, all waived credits must be made up with elective courses to ensure that a student has 36-credits upon completion of the program.
 The Graduate Coordinator will consult with the student to determine core course waivers.